Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 </table>

-Finally, if you want to change your initial guess option when updating the problem, you must change it in the setting before the update to take effect for the next solve (otherwise it will keep the previous one set).
-It is important especially for the WARM_START_WITH_PREVIOUS_RESULT initial guess option (set by default in the solver).
-Indeed, in this case, if no matrix is updated, the workspace keeps the previous factorization in the update method, which adds considerable speed-up for the next solve.
+Finally, if you want to change your initial guess option when updating the problem, you must change it in the setting before the update takes effect for the next solve (otherwise, it will keep the previous one set).
+It is important, especially for the WARM_START_WITH_PREVIOUS_RESULT initial guess option (set by default in the solver).
+Indeed, in this case, if no matrix is updated, the workspace keeps the previous factorization in the update method, which adds considerable speed up for the next solving.
 We provide below an example in the dense case.

 <table class="manual">
   <tr>